Statewide conditions

 Other data tools utilized, updated:

-• Climate Mapper – Mean Temperature & Precipitation Anomaly- Last 30 days – A mix of above and below normal for temperature and for precipitation in different parts of the state.
+• Climate Mapper – Mean Temperature & Precipitation Anomaly- Last 30 days - Much of the state had temperatures significantly above Normal; precipitation below normal on the Westside and NE of the state, and above normal on much of the Eastside.